danielsobrado/ainovelprompter/README.md

 ## Usage Guide

+### A. Prompt Generation
 1.  **Initial Setup**:
-   - Define your task types (e.g., "Write Next Chapter", "Revise Chapter")
+    *   In the "Prompt Generation" tab, define your task types (e.g., "Write Next Chapter," "Revise Chapter") by clicking the edit icon next to the "Task Type" selector.
-   - Add sample chapters for style reference
+    *   Add sample chapters for style reference via the "Sample Chapters" selector and its edit icon.
-   - Set up your rules and guidelines
+    *   Set up your "Rules," "Characters," "Locations," and "Codex" entries using their respective selectors and edit icons.
+All these are saved locally.
 2.  **Creating a Prompt**:
-   - Select your task type
+    *   Select your desired "Task Type."
-   - Reference or add your previous chapter
-   - Write your story beats
-   - Select relevant rules, characters, and locations
-   - Add any custom instructions
+    *   Input content into the "Story Beats," "Previous Chapter," and "Future Notes" tabs.
+    *   Select the relevant "Rules," "Characters," "Locations," and "Codex" entries that apply to the chapter you're planning.
+    *   Add any specific "Custom Instructions" in the text area provided.
 3.  **Generating Output**:
-   - Choose between ChatGPT or Claude formatting
+    *   Choose between "ChatGPT" or "Claude" optimized prompt formats using the buttons in the "Generated Prompt" section.
-   - Review the generated prompt
+    *   Review the dynamically generated prompt in the preview area.
-   - Copy to clipboard
-   - Paste into your preferred AI assistant
+    *   Use the "Copy to Clipboard" button and paste the prompt into your preferred AI writing assistant.

+### B. Prose Improvement
+1.  **Configure LLM Provider**:
+    *   Navigate to the "Prose Improvement" tab.
+    *   Click the "Provider Settings" button (cog icon).
+    *   In the modal:
+        *   Select your LLM provider: Manual (for copy/pasting), LM Studio, or OpenRouter.
+        *   **LM Studio**: Enter the API URL (e.g., `http://localhost:1234/v1/chat/completions`) and the model identifier loaded in your LM Studio instance.
+        *   **OpenRouter**: Enter your OpenRouter API Key and the desired model identifier (e.g., `anthropic/claude-3-haiku`, `openai/gpt-4o`).
+This is a free-text field.
+    *   These settings are loaded with a priority:
+        1. Previously saved settings from the UI (stored in `llm_provider_settings.json`).
+        2. Settings from your project's `.env` file (e.g., `APP_OPENROUTER_API_KEY`).
+        3. Settings from `server/config.yaml`.
+        4. Application defaults.
+    *   Changes made here are saved to `llm_provider_settings.json` for future sessions.
+2.  **Manage Improvement Prompts**:
+    *   Within the "Prose Improvement" tab, go to the "Prompts" sub-tab.
+    *   Review the default prompts (e.g., "Enhance Imagery," "Strengthen Verbs," "Check for Clichés," "Grammar and Punctuation").
+    *   You can add your own custom improvement prompts, edit existing ones (including their label, prompt text, category, and order), or delete them.
+    *   **Important**: For prompts expected to return structured data (like lists of changes), ensure the prompt text clearly instructs the LLM on the desired JSON format and **includes an example of the JSON structure with specific keys** (e.g., `"initial_text"`, `"improved_text"`, `"reason"`).
+This greatly improves parsing reliability.
+    *   These prompts are saved locally in `prose_prompts.json`.
+3.  **Process Text**:
+    *   Go to the "Input Text" sub-tab, paste the text you want to improve, and click "Start Improvement Session."
+    *   Navigate to the "Process" sub-tab.
+    *   The first prompt from your managed list will be displayed.
+    *   Click "Execute Prompt."
+        *   If using LM Studio or OpenRouter, the application will send the prompt and text to the LLM.
+        *   If using Manual mode, the full prompt (including your text) will be copied to your clipboard.
+Paste this into your chosen LLM, get the response, then paste the LLM's JSON response back into the "Paste AI response here..." text area in the app and click "Process Response."
+    *   The application will attempt to parse the LLM's JSON response.
+4.  **Review Changes**:
+    *   After processing, navigate to the "Review Changes" sub-tab.
+    *   Suggested changes from the LLM will be listed.
+Each card will show:
+        *   The original text segment (`initial`).
+        *   The LLM's suggested improvement (`improved`).
+        *   The LLM's `reason` for the change.
+        *   Context snippets from the original text (if available and enabled).
+    *   You can "Accept" or "Reject" each suggestion.
+    *   The "Current Text Preview" at the bottom uses `react-diff-viewer` to show a live diff between your original input text for the session and the current state of the text with all accepted changes applied.
+    *   Once you've reviewed changes from one prompt, you can go back to the "Process" tab to execute the next prompt in your list against the updated text.

 ## Development

 ### Adding New Features
-- The codebase supports easy addition of new selectors and options
-- Modal components follow a consistent pattern
-- Data persistence is handled automatically
+- **Prompt Generation**: The codebase supports easy addition of new selectors (for managing different types of story elements) and options.
+Modal components for editing these elements follow a consistent pattern.
+Data persistence is handled via Wails Go functions writing to JSON files.
+- **Prose Improvement**:
+    - New default improvement prompts can be added to the `DEFAULT_PROSE_IMPROVEMENT_PROMPTS` array in `src/utils/constants.ts`.
+Remember to include clear JSON output examples in the prompt text.
+    - The JSON parser in `src/hooks/useProseImprovement.ts` is designed to be somewhat flexible with key names from LLM responses by checking for common variations (e.g., `original`, `initial`, `original_text`).
+However, it benefits greatly from well-defined prompts that specify exact key names.
+    - Support for new LLM providers can be added by extending the `LLMProvider` type in `src/types.ts` and updating the logic in `src/hooks/useLLMProvider.ts` and `src/components/ProseImprovement/ProviderSettings.tsx`.
+- **Data Persistence**: To persist new types of application data, add corresponding `Read[DataType]File` and `Write[DataType]File` functions to a Go file bound to Wails (like `settings.go`).
+Then, create a React hook (similar to `useOptionManagement` or `useProseImprovement`) to manage this data on the frontend, calling the Go functions for loading and saving.

 ### Customization
-- All components use Tailwind CSS for styling
+- **Styling**: All components use Tailwind CSS.
+Customizations can be made by modifying utility classes or adding custom CSS to `src/index.css`.
-- UI components can be customized through shadcn/ui
+- **UI Components**: Built with shadcn/ui.
+These components can be customized as per shadcn/ui documentation.
-- Prompt formatting can be modified in the promptGenerators utility
+- **Prompt Formatting (Main Tab)**: The logic for constructing prompts for ChatGPT and Claude in the "Prompt Generation" tab can be modified in `src/utils/promptGenerators.ts` and `src/utils/promptInstructions.ts`.
+- **Prose Improvement Prompts**: These are primarily managed via the UI.
+Default prompts are in `src/utils/constants.ts`.

+---

 # Web based tool